karbassi/jQuery-plus/README.md

 jQuery-Plus
 --

- - You can now request an elements entire data object by passing no arguments to `data()`:
+ - You can now request an element's entire data object by passing no arguments to `data()`:

         $(element).data(); // => {/* data object */}